gwesseling/graphql-json/packages/graphql-json/readme.md

 # GraphQL JSON

-GraphQL JSON is a powerful tool that helps you create GraphQL schemas using JSON.
+GraphQL JSON is a powerful tool that helps you create GraphQL schemas using JSON in runtime.
 With an input schema based on the GraphQL type API, it should feel familiar to most users.

 ![graphql-json](https://github.com/gwesseling/graphql-json/assets/12099455/3a896db4-b2b8-4089-a775-906bdbacc94a)